Back Costing Report

 Back Costing Notes

-simply click the 3 dots beside the category name and add A note.
+You have the ability to add notes to the category and track conversations about over or under spends.
+Simply click the 3-dot ellipsis, then the category name and add a note.
 Then you can choose to expand all notes with the top left icon or collapse all notes pushing the same one again.

 Notes can be used to track spending, make comments for the project or financial team or simply to add a reminder for next time.

 The note is time stamped and has the user who added the Note.
-Its important to note that the notes you enter on Category is carried through to both Back Costing by Category and Back Costing by Subcategory reports.
+It's important to note that the notes you enter on Category is carried through to both Back Costing by Category and Back Costing by Subcategory reports.
 Deleting these notes will affect both reports.

 Warning on Screen